The Portal for work abroad, overseas travel, study abroad and international living

 As I write this, violence is escalating around the world, from the Middle East to South Asia to here at home.
 As a result, misconceptions about other cultures and religions seem to fill the thoughts of even the most open-minded people.
 However, recent political turmoil should not deter travelers from taking a trip to an unfamiliar destination.

 The work resources, study abroad programs, and volunteer organizations listed in this issue are here for precisely that reason—to encourage educational, immersion travel overseas through easy access to essential information.
 (Because of the abundant amount of new information on the subject of working abroad, some of this information could not fit in our print magazine.
-As always, you can find a complete listing of work abroad resources on our web site.)
+As always, you can find a complete listing of work abroad resources on our website.)

-We have spent much of the summer cleaning and organizing our files and databases so we can make the past 25 years of Transitions Abroad available to subscribers on our new web site—scheduled to go up this fall.
+We have spent much of the summer cleaning and organizing our files and databases so we can make the past 25 years of Transitions Abroad available to subscribers on our new website—scheduled to go up this fall.
 It's taken us a little longer than expected, but we think you'll be pleased with the results: At a keystroke, users will be able to obtain new resource guides, a wide selection of articles on a specific topic, and up-to-date information on volunteer, study, work, and living abroad opportunities.

 For overseas travel with a focus, renew or subscribe to Transitions Abroad Magazine.
 If your priority is to keep updated on the very latest opportunities in working overseas, the new fourth edition of our Work Abroad book is going to the printers in August.
 Reserve your copy now for the most accurate and comprehensive information available on finding work overseas and take advantage of the prepublication discount.